At least 10 Haitians die, 110 saved from capsized ship in Bahamas

 Coast Guard photos from the scene showed the vessel tilted almost completely over on its side, with passengers tightly packed and holding on.
 Some sat on the gunnels and others climbed the mast.

 Bad weather and rough seas were hampering rescue efforts, Deleveaux said.
-Winds were up to 30 miles per hour with waves up to 5 feet, the Coast Guard said.
+Winds were up to 30 miles per hour (48 kph) with waves up to 5 feet (1.5 meters), the Coast Guard said.

 The cause of the accident was unknown and will be investigated by Bahamian authorities, Barney said.